 - part-time study in Northampton

 - distance learning worldwide supported by a dedicated website

-The focus of the course is to think strategically about management and organisational change and is suitable for you if you are considering pursuing a career in a management role in HR.
+As this course is designed to broaden your specialist knowledge gained at the professional level, and to think strategically about management and organisational change and is suitable for you if you are considering pursuing a career in a management role in HR.

 Paul Kuznecov“My time studying at the University has helped me to advance my recruitment business to the next level, and this experience has changed my life forever.
 During my time here, I’ve gained so many new skills that have improved both my business and my time management.”As well as running a very successful recruitment business, Paul is director of Northamptonshire-based charity Friendship Zone, which provides information and support for individuals, organisations and charities.“The University really does help to inspire change in your life and transform it for the better.
 I think you should always follow your heart, believe in what you do and never give up.”